The Prospective of Blockchain Technology in Insurance Industry

 Though there are many online brokers, people still call insurance brokers to get any policy.
 In addition, in a digital world we still sign paper contracts that indicate that payments and claims are error-prone and even require human-supervision bringing the risk.
 Error-prone in the sense that policies may be misinterpreted, claim process take a lot of time.

-Current system needs manual help for buying a house while smart contracts are self-executing programs that executes when certain conditions meet.
+Current system needs manual help while smart contracts are self-executing programs that executes when certain conditions meet.
 No paper work required, reduces the error, makes payment quickly after the claim (if it is valid), checks for the fraud, removes third party, and more.
 All of this can be achieved by Blockchain!

 Insurance with Blockchain